chapmancbVCU/chappy-php-starter/docs/unit_tests.md

 <br>

 ## 1. Overview <a id="overview"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 The Unit Test system in the Chappy PHP framework enables developers to write automated tests for their applications using a clean, expressive API layered on top of PHPUnit.
-It includes a custom ApplicationTestCase base class that simulates HTTP requests (get, post, put, and delete) and provides convenient methods for asserting database state, capturing controller output, and validating view data.
+It includes a custom ApplicationTestCase base class that simulates HTTP requests (get, post, and put) and provides convenient methods for asserting database state, capturing controller output, and validating view data.

 This setup is ideal for:
 - Testing controller logic in isolation